aberba/elementaryOS-devbook/chapter_01.md

 There are many resources available for managing your application source code.
 Those provided here are the commonly used by developers.

 #### Source Code Version Control Systems (DVCS/VCS)
-* Launchpad: A free online service for hosting code online, collaborative development and many more.
+* [Launchpad](https://launchpad.net): A free online service for hosting code online, collaborative development and many more.
 It is used officially for developing elementary OS and its applications.
-* Bazaar: A distributed version control system for interacting with launchpad.
+* [Bazaar](https://bazaar.launchpad.net)[FIX LINK]: A distributed version control system for interacting with launchpad.
-* Git: a distributed version control system that is used for software development and other version control tasks
+* [Git](http://git-scm.com): a source code management system which you ca use to manage your code during development and other version control tasks.
 * [GitHub](https://github.com) is a web-based Git repository hosting service.
-It offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.It offers several functionality to assist project collaboration.
+It offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.
+It offers several functionality to assist project collaboration.
 #### Other tools

 ##### Design tools (wireframing, mock-up, icons)